RediSearch/RediSearch/docs/Commands.md

     * **SORTABLE**

-        Numeric, tag or text attributes can have the optional SORTABLE argument that allows the user to later [sort the results by the value of this attribute](Sorting.md) (this adds memory overhead so do not declare it on large text attributes).
+        Numeric, tag (not supported with JSON) or text attributes can have the optional SORTABLE argument that allows the user to later [sort the results by the value of this attribute](Sorting.md) (this adds memory overhead so do not declare it on large text attributes).

     * **NOSTEM**